How to get groceries, supplies, takeout, online workouts and home projects while quarantined

 Dock Street Pizza

 It's a pizza party at Dock Street with takeout and DIY pies on the menu!
-Plus, you can also stock up on their award-winning craft beer!
+Plus, you can also stock up on its award-winning craft beer!

 Get ready to eat at Vegan-ish